Rucadi/OpeningsMoe-webos/README.md

 ## Screenshots

 ![Screenshot](https://github.com/Rucadi/OpeningsMoe-webos/assets/6445619/445e3744-25b2-4a15-a399-d7689815557c)
-*(Include screenshots showcasing the application interface and functionality, if available)*

 ## Contributing

 Contributions to Openings Moe - webOS are welcome!
 Whether you're interested in adding new features, fixing bugs, or improving documentation, feel free to contribute to the project.
-Check out the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License